86 LRS facilitates Defense Logistics Agency - Disposition Services

 |0

-This work, 86 LRS facilitates Defense Logistics Agency - Disposition Services [Image 3 of 3], by SSgt Leah Holton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 86 LRS facilitates Defense Logistics Agency - Disposition Services, by SSgt Leah Holton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT